bytescale/bytescale-upload-widget/README.md

 - End-to-end file upload functionality (zero config — all you need is an Upload API key, e.g. `"free"`.)
 - Small 7KB package size (including all dependencies).
-- Multipart uploads (for large file support).
 - Progress smoothing (using a built-in exponential moving average (EMA) algorithm).
+- Automatic file chunking (for large file support).
 - Cancellation (for in-progress file uploads).
 - And more...